Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

 1. Open the `TodoListService\Web.Config` file
 1. Find the app key `ida:Tenant` and replace the existing value with your Azure AD tenant name.
+1. Find the app key `ida:TenantId` and replace the existing value with your Azure AD tenant id.
 1. Find the app key `ida:Audience` and replace the existing value with the App ID URI you registered earlier, when exposing an API.
 For instance use `api://<application_id>`.
 1. Find the app key `ida:AppKey` and replace the existing value with the key you saved during the creation of the `TodoListService-OBO-sample-v2` app, in the Azure portal.
 1. Find the app key `ida:ClientID` and replace the existing value with the application ID (clientId) of the `TodoListService-OBO-sample-v2` application copied from the Azure portal.